coredns/coredns.io/content/post/packet-performace.md

 {{< figure src="/images/grafana-coredns-selector.png" title="Branch and benchmark selectors in Grafana.">}}

-so we can easily select that branch and compare it with whatever other branch.
+So we can easily select that branch and compare it with whatever other branch.

+And to get each benchmark function name we use: `benchmark_coredns_names_counter` which has all the used names in the `benchmark` label.

 Thus in the end leading to a dashboard where you can easily compare your performance against the *master* branch: <https://snapshot.raintank.io/dashboard/snapshot/0er0u40KAZ1YM4dl0KgDUkeD3KhzZqFj>